platformsh/platformsh-docs/docs/src/dedicated/overview/monitoring.md

 These alerts are sent to our support and operations teams, and are not directly accessible to the customer.

 ## Monitoring systems

 Platform.sh uses well-known open source tooling to collect metrics and to alert our staff if any of these metrics goes out of bounds.
 That includes the use of Munin for collecting time-series data on server metrics, and dashboarding of these metrics so that our team can monitor trends over time.
 It also includes use Nagios as a point in time alerting system for our operations staff.

 These tools are internal Platform.sh tools only.

 A third-party availability monitoring system is configured for every Dedicated project.
-The customer can be subscribed to email alerts upon request.

 ## Application performance monitoring